sohjsolwin/Crane-Documentation/crane-quad-guide/finding-and-slicing-a-model.md

 Your model is now saved on your hard drive.
 Just follow the instructions for how to use your [Duet Web Control Interface](https://crane.printm3d.com/~/drafts/-LMGnnAn5_tvVgYh8GkJ/primary/v/master/duet-web-interface-new), to learn how to upload your new STL file.
 Enjoy watching your models come to life!

-## **Color Printing for the M3D Crane QuadFusion:**
+## **Color Printing for the M3D Crane Quad:**

-The M3D Crane QuadFusion is unique among consumer FDM printers in that it’s able to mix and produce a huge range of color.
-In order to take full advantage of your M3D Crane QuadFusion’s stunning color range you’ll need to prepare your model for color printing.
+The M3D Crane Quad is unique among consumer FDM printers in that it’s able to mix and produce a huge range of color.
+In order to take full advantage of your M3D Crane Quad’s stunning color range you’ll need to prepare your model for color printing.

 There are a few full color models available online already and you may wish to start out or experiment with those at first.
 Full color models will already be broken up into several different STL files, all of which will assemble when uploaded into your slicer.